Suchart takes up role as top graft-buster

 Mr Wan said Pol Gen Surachate asked him to withdraw a complaint he had filed earlier against Mr Suchart, saying he had had second thoughts.

-According to the complaint, Mr Suchart is not suited for the NACC president post due to allegations that he is unusually wealthy.
+According to the complaint, Mr Suchart was not suited for the NACC president post due to allegations that he is unusually wealthy.

-However, Pol Gen Surachate on Thursday denied meeting Mr Wan.
-He also denied bringing Mr Suchart to Mr Wan's house.

 Mr Suchart, who has been with the NACC for about four years, was picked as chief after a 5:2 vote.